Summation and the Poisson formula

-\end{Obs} \begin{ex} We take $m=1$.
-For $k=1$, this says that $h:\Q\to\C$ given by $h(x)=x/|x|$ if $0\neq x\in\Z$, and $f(x)=0$ for all other rational numbers $x$ is not $H$-summable.
+\begin{ex} We take $m=1$.
+For $k=1$, this says that $h:\Q\to\C$ is not H-summable, where given by $h(x)=x/|x|$ if $0\neq x\in\Z$, and $h(x)=0$ for all other rational numbers $x$ is not $H$-summable.
 This may also be seen very directly in the following manner.
 Assume the contrary.
 Then we see that

 for all $a\in\Q\units, b\in\Q$.
 Taking $a=-1,b=0$ we see that $\Sigma_{\Q}h=0$.
 Taking $a=1,b=1$ we see that the sum of the series $x\mapsto h(x+1)-h(x)$ , indexed by $x\in\Q$ is zero, which contradicts the fact that this sum is 2!